bk192077/struct_mapping/readme.md

 ##### NotEmpty <div id="options_not_empty"></div>

 Notes that a data member cannot be set to an empty value.
 Applicable for strings and containers.
 The option does not accept parameters.
 Throws an [exception](#exceptions) if, after completion of the mapping, the field value is an empty string or an empty container.
+For std::optional, the option refers to the value that is contained in std::optional.

 Example of setting an option: